nmfs-fish-tools/SSMSE/README.md

-Suppose we want to look at 2 scenarios, one where Steepness (H) is specified correctly and one where it is specified incorrectly in an estimation model (EM): 1. **H-ctl**: Cod operating model (H = 0.65) with correctly specified cod model EM (fixed H = 0.65) 2. **H-1**: Cod operating model (OM; H = 1) with misspecified cod model EM (fixed H = 0.65)
+Suppose we want to look at 2 scenarios, one where Steepness (H) is specified correctly and one where it is specified incorrectly in an estimation model (EM):

+1.  **H-ctl**: Cod operating model (H = 0.65) with correctly specified cod model EM (fixed H = 0.65)
+2.  **H-1**: Cod operating model (OM; H = 1) with misspecified cod model
+    EM (fixed H = 0.65)

-Note that this is a toy example and not a true MSE, so there is not significantly different structure between the cod EM and OM, except for different steepness.
+Note that this is a toy example and not a true MSE, so the OM and EM structures for both scenarios are identical, except for different steepness between the OM and EM in scenario 2.
 We will assume we want to run the MSE loop for 6 years, with a stock assessment occuring every 3 years.
 The cod model’s last year is 100, so the OM is initially conditioned through year 100.
-Then, after conditioning the operating model through year 100, assessments will occur in years 100, 103, and 106.
-Note that the assessment run in year 106 will generate future catch for years 107, 108, and 109, but these are not feed back into the operating model because the MSE loop is specified to only run through year 106).
+Then, after conditioning the operating model through year 100, assessments will occur in years 100, 103, and
+106. Note that the assessment run in year 106 will generate future catch for years 107, 108, and 109, but the future catch values are not input into the operating model because the MSE loop is specified to only run through year 106).

 First, we will load the `SSMSE` package and create a folder in which to run the example: